bitprj/devrel/IMC_WhyReact/blog.md

 </div>

-Whereas in the not-so-distant past, websites were compiled of several static, separate HTML pages, React introduced the single-page application paradigm—creating one HTML skeleton or template and dynamically injecting content into said template based on app state.
+Whereas in the not-so-distant past, websites were compiled of several static, separate HTML pages with hard-coded content, React introduced the **single-page application** paradigm—creating one HTML skeleton or template and dynamically injecting content into said template based on app state.
 Instagram is a quintessential example of a single-page app built with React.
-This is made possible because of JavaScript, which is a definite prerequisite to learning React.
-JavaScript is the sole focus of React, both syntactically and conceptually; HTML is kept relatively bare-bones, any elements will serve as empty containers for dynamically-passed data.

 <div align='center'>
   <img src='./img/3.png' width='400' />